Wonders of Japan

 Cancellation Policy & Refunds

-There is a $100.00 administrative fee for all cancellations.
-Cancellations made 125 days or more prior to trip departure date are fully refundable except for the $100 fee.
-Cancellations less than 125 days prior to trip departure date will receive no refund of monies paid.
+*There is a $100.00 administrative fee for all cancellations.
+Cancellations made 130 days or more prior to trip departure date are fully refundable except for the $100 fee.
+Cancellations less than 130 days prior to the trip departure date will receive no refund of the full amount due.
 No refunds on unused portions of the tour.
+Credit card fees and paypal processing fees cannot be refunded.
 After airline tickets are issued, airline cancellations are per the airline’s policy and are usually non-refundable and changeable with a fee plus new ticket price.
+Travel insurance strongly encouraged (ask us about policy options).

 *Hotels subject to change based on availability